-3.10 Choice of Position
+3.9 Choice of Position

-3.10.1 Dual Meets.
+3.9.1 Dual Meets.
 Immediately before the contest starts, the referee shall call the captains to the center of the mat and decide by the toss of a colored disc that shall fall to the mat unimpeded and determine which team has the choice at the start of the second period in each weight class.
 The winner of the disc toss may choose the odd or even number of the weight classes.
-(See Rule 1.8.)
+(See Rule 1.7.)

 The wrestler who has the choice may select the top, bottom or neutral position, or defer choice until the third period.
-(For exceptions, see Rule
+(For exceptions, see Rule 3.10.1.)

-- 3.11.1.)
 If the wrestler with choice defers, the opponent may select top, bottom or neutral.
 If the wrestler with the choice does not defer, the opponent will have the choice of top, bottom or neutral to begin the third period.
-The choice of odd or even matches in dual meets is not altered in case of a fall, default, forfeit or disqualification. - 3.10.2 Tournaments.
+The choice of odd or even matches in dual meets is not altered in case of a fall, default, forfeit or disqualification.

+- 3.9.2 Tournaments.
 Immediately after the end of the first period, the referee shall determine by toss of a colored disc that shall fall to the mat unimpeded and shall determine which wrestler has the choice at the start of the second period.
-The wrestler granted the choice shall have the options listed in Rule 3.10.1.
-The other wrestler shall have the choice at the start of the third period. - 3.10.3 Dual Meets and Tournaments.
-If the score is tied at the end of the regulation match (third period), see Rule 3.11.1 to determine which wrestler has the choice of top or bottom position in the tiebreaker periods.
+The wrestler granted the choice shall have the options listed in Rule 3.9.1.
+The other wrestler shall have the choice at the start of the third period. - 3.9.3 Dual Meets and Tournaments.
+If the score is tied after the sudden-victory period, the choice of top or bottom will be granted to the wrestler who scored the first points in the regulation match excluding escapes and penalty points.

 It is recommended that a visual method at the scorer's table be used to indicate which wrestler has the choice in the first tiebreaker period in the first round of overtime.
 For example, the basketball red or green possession arrow indicator may be used or a dowel rod painted accordingly.
-(See Rule 7.9.9.)
+(See Rule 7.10.9.)

-3.11 Overtime
+3.10 Overtime

-3.11.1 First Round of Overtime.
+3.10.1 First Round of Overtime.
 In tournament or dual-meet competition when contestants are tied at the end of three regular periods, the first round of overtime will begin with a sudden-victory period of a maximum of one minute with no rest between the regular match and the sudden-victory period (wrestle-back matches included).

 The sudden-victory period will begin with both wrestlers in the neutral position.
-(For exception, see Rule 6.1.1.)
+(For exception, see Rule 6.1.3.)
 The wrestler who scores the first point(s) will be declared the winner.
 If a wrestler in the neutral position is awarded a takedown while meeting a near-fall criterion, wrestling shall continue until a fall or near-fall points are awarded.
 Any near-fall points are added to the winner's match score.

-If a second nonbleeding injury timeout is taken between the end of the third period and the beginning of the sudden-victory period, and if the wrestler in the offensive position controls (rides) the opponent the entire sudden-victory period, that wrestler shall be declared the winner by virtue of one minute of time advantage.
+If a second nonbleeding injury timeout is taken between the end of the third period and the beginning of the sudden-victory period, the opponent shall be awarded one point at the beginning of the sudden-victory period and the match is concluded.
+(See Rule 6.1.3.)